 1. What sort of cancer can Cancer Centre London offer treatment for?

 At Cancer Centre London, we’re able to offer treatment for most forms of cancer, thanks to the combined expertise of our specialist consultants.
-In rare situations where we are unable to offer treatment to an individual, our consultants will refer you to an approved specialist in your particular condition.
+In rare situations where we are unable to offer treatment to an individual, our consultants will refer you to an approved specialist.

 2. How much does treatment at Cancer Centre London cost?

-Every single cancer patient is different, and at CCL we tailor each individual treatment plan to the precise needs of the patient.
+Every cancer patient is different and at CCL we tailor each individual treatment plan to the precise needs of the patient.
 This allows us to offer the best treatment possible for each person.
-The variety of treatments on offer and the different needs of each patient mean that it is difficult to provide an estimate of cost until a treatment plan has been drawn up by the consultants.

 3. Will Cancer Centre London consultants see NHS patients?